ryanyychen/cse15l-lab-reports/lab-report-2-week-4.md

 ![](/LabRep2Pics/CodeChange3.png)

-I also recognized that no longer need the `while` loop that I wrote to fix the first bug since watching our for `-1` outputs from the searches will bypass the problem of extra empty lines at the end of the file.
+I also recognized that no longer need the `while` loop that I wrote to fix the first bug since watching out for `-1` outputs from the searches will bypass the problem of extra empty lines at the end of the file.

 To test this fix, I ran the code with the same failure-inducing file as the input: